Esri/geodev-hackerlabs/data/geoenrich_data/lab.md

     i.
 Set the following properties:

     ```
-    Choose and attribute to show: 2017 Total Population
+    Choose an attribute to show: 2017 Total Population
     ```

     ii.
 Done.